Pre-employment medical examination and periodic medical examinations

 Fit for work

-If the employee is deemed fit for work, the practitioner establishes a medical examination report in 3 copies:
+If the employee is deemed fit for work, the practitioner will prepare a medical examination report in triplicate, with a copy each for:

 - the employee;